Can CBD oil help dogs with cancer?

 A 2012 study as well as a 2013 study found that CBD therapy ‘increases endocannabinoid levels, exerts chemopreventive effect in vivo, and reduces cell proliferation through multiple mechanisms.’

-Another 2012 study demonstrated ‘that co-administration of cytotoxic agents together with… CBD increases drug uptake and parallelly potentiates cytotoxic activity in human glioma cells’ – which are supportive cells that surround nerve cells and help them function.
+Another 2012 study demonstrated that administration of CBD with cytotoxic agents (chemotherapy) increases drug uptake and potentiates cytotoxic activity in human glioma cells, which are supportive cells that surround nerve cells and help them function.

-While more research is needed to assess the role of CBD in slowing the growth of cancer cells, it may be a viable option for those looking for non-toxic cancer management tools for their pet.
+While more research is needed to assess the role of CBD in slowing the growth of cancer cells, it is worth considering how CBD can be used as an adjunct therapy and non-toxic cancer management tool for dogs.

-Your vet will be able to develop a treatment plan and a dosing schedule for your pet.
+Your vet will be able to develop a treatment plan and a dosing schedule for your dog.

 Broadly, though, when it comes to the dosing of CBD for dogs the best approach is to “start low and go slow.”